 I'm an audio journalist and podcaster – sometimes for work, sometimes for fun.
 A graduate from the University of Oregon, I've worked across local and national newsrooms from NPR in Washington, D.C. to KUOW and KLCC in the Pacific Northwest.
 I'm motivated by any story idea: from the ethics of genetic genealogy to marine mussel health, from correcting literary anthologies to the history of prohibition policing.
 I've told these stories across daily radio shows, documentary podcasts, and spot news stories.

-Outside of work I greatly enjoy hiking state and national parks in homage of the true "Colorado mountain man" (my lack of beard notwithstanding).
+Outside of work I greatly enjoy hiking state and national parks, likely clogging the trail to stop and grab my 100th recording of trees and creeks.
 I'm currently breaking into blogging on a variety of subjects like the philosophy of Kierkegaard and the existential dread of growing up on Facebook.
 As a life-long musician, I write and score music for career and non-career projects: at the moment I'm working on expanding a series of lo-fi hip hop and funk albums.
 I hope to one day play a marathon game of D&D and I once got 3rd place in a college poetry slam.

 Resume and references available upon request.